 Brownie Blondies

-- Preheat oven to 350F degrees and adjust oven rack to the middle position.
-Using a 9-inch x 5-inch loaf pan, cut a piece of parchment paper to fit the length of the pan.
-Create a 'sling' with the parchment paper so that it lines the bottom of the pan and runs up the long sides, with extra extending over the top of the pan.
-This will make it easy to lift the brownies out of the pan.
+• Preheat oven to 350F degrees and adjust oven rack to the middle position.
+Line a 9×5 inch loaf pan with a piece of parchment paper to fit the length of the pan, and long enough the hang over the sides.
+This creates a sling to lift the brownies out of the pan.

-- In a small mixing bowl, whisk together the flour, baking powder and salt.
-Stir in the egg and sugar mixture until just combined, and no flour streaks remain.
+• In a small mixing bowl, whisk together the flour, baking powder and salt.
+Stir in sugar mixture and the egg.
+Mix until no dry streaks remain.

-- Pour the batter into the prepared loaf pan and spread out evenly.
+• Pour the batter into the prepared pan and spread evenly.
 Bake for 20 to 22 minutes, or until a toothpick inserted in the middle comes out with moist crumbs.
 Cool the brownies in the pan set on a wire rack for 10 minutes.
-Then using the parchment paper sling, lift the brownies out of the pan and cool completely on the wire rack.
+Then lift the brownies out of the pan and cool completely on the wire rack.

 Frosting